Essential Guide to Ecommerce Email Marketing that You Should Know

 Personalized email campaign targeting existing customers who have not purchased a particular product.

-Also, if you're wondering if setting up segments is difficult, it's not.
-Here's how to set up a segment of people who purchased a specific product from your store:
+Wondering if setting up segments is hard?
+Don't worry, it's actually really easy!
+Here's how you can create a segment for people who bought a specific product from your store:

 ecommerce-segmentation-specific-product-purchased